 *Pure Gross returns are shown as supplemental information.
 See below for additional important disclosures.”

-Sycamore ‘Balanced’ Composite contains only fully discretionary balanced accounts with allocations at or above 60% stocks, 40% bond funds that invest in securities on the Sycamore approved trading list (which consist of equity and fixed investments) and for comparison purposes is measured against a 75%/25% blend of the S&P 500 Index and the Barclays Aggregate Composite Bond Index.
-The benchmark is rebalanced monthly.
-The minimum account value for inclusion in the composite is $100,000, as of October 1, 2013.
+Sycamore ‘Balanced’ Composite contains only fully discretionary balanced accounts with allocations at or above 60% stocks, 40% bond funds that invest in securities on the Sycamore approved trading list (which consist of equity and fixed investments) and for comparison purposes is measured against a 75%/25% blend of the S&P 500 Index and the Barclays Aggregate Composite Bond Index calculated monthly..
+The minimum account value for inclusion in the composite is $100,000.
 If for any reason a portfolio falls below $60,000 for 2 consecutive quarters it will be removed from the composite.
 As of 7/31/2020 balanced accounts below a 60/40 allocation were removed from the Balanced composite.

 Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm’s policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.

 Sycamore Financial Group is an independent registered investment adviser.
 The firm maintains a complete list of composite descriptions, which is available upon request.

 Results are based on fully discretionary accounts under management, including those accounts no longer with the firm.
 Returns include the effect of foreign currency exchange rates.
 Composite performance is presented gross of foreign withholding taxes on dividends, interest income, and capital gains.
 Withholding taxes may vary according to the investor’s domicile.
 Composite returns represent investors domiciled primarily in the United States.
 Past performance is not indicative of future results.